MAKING A DIFFERENCE

 US Composting Council member.

 Certified compost operator - 131 Compost School

 We’re starting small but we have a big vision!
-Currently we offer residential curbside food scrap pick up service in HAMPDEN MAINE .
+Currently we offer a residential curbside food scrap pick up service in BANGOR, BREWER and HAMPDEN, MAINE.
 We plan to offer commercial and event services in the future and plan to expand our service area - sign up for our email list to be notified!
-We see a future where food scraps are not waste but an important resource.
+We see a future where food scraps are not waste but rather an important resource.
 Finished compost will not be ready for about a year but when it's ready our customers will get a discount on bulk orders and a few buckets for free.

 WHAT CAN YOU COMPOST?

-Any food product that was once on your plate or cutting board.
+Any food product that was on your plate or cutting board.